 Wireless LAN Network Adapters

 A wireless LAN network adapter represents the hardware device that turns a notebook or desktop computer into a participant, or station, on a wireless LAN.
 The term “station” is commonly used to refer to a computer communicating via a wireless LAN network adapter.
-The wireless LAN network adapter
+The wireless LAN network adaptercan be obtained in one of three basic form factors.
+First, the wireless LAN adapter can be obtained mounted on a PCI bus-based adapter card designed for insertion into the system unit of a desktop computer.

 Access Point

 An access point can be considered to represent a bridge between a wired and wireless network.
-In fact, the access point functions as a LAN bridge, broadcasting frames that flow on the wired LAN on the air while frames received over the air are transmitted on the wired LAN.
+In fact, the access point functions as a LAN bridge, broadcasting frames that flow on the wired LAN on the air while frames received over the air are transmitted on the wired LAN.Wireless Bridge

 We previously noted that an access point operates as a gateway between a wireless and wired network.
 From a technical perspective, an access point actually functions as a bridge; we examine its operation later in this book.
-Thus, with this fact in mind, you might be a bit perplexed as to how a wireless
+Thus, with this fact in mind, you might be a bit perplexed as to how a wirelessbridge differs from an access point.

 We can view a wireless bridge as a wireless gateway between LANs.
 While similar to an access point, the wireless bridge commonly consists of two components: a base station and a directional antenna.
 The base station can be considered to represent an access point without an antenna that is cabled to a wired LAN.
 The base unit is also cabled to a directional antenna, with the latter typically mounted on the outside of a building.
 Through the use of a very sensitive directional antenna, it becomes possible to extend the transmission distance of a wireless LAN.
 That extension can be from a few thousand feet up to approximately ten miles, with the latter based on obtaining a line of-sight capability between each wireless bridge antenna.